marcos-acosta/alarmdb/README.md

 # AlarmDB

-AlarmDB is a word-addressed, schema-driven record store backed by the iOS Clock app.
+AlarmDB is a word-addressed, schema-driven row-based database backed by the iOS Clock app.

+It can be interfaced via NyQL, a bespoke SQL-like query language.

 ## Address space